-Adopting a special needs child is not for the weak of heart; it demands strength, faith, compassion and a lot of support, medically and emotionally.
-Because of the additional factors surrounding a special needs child, it is important to know the resources that are available.
-It is also important to acknowledge that the information you receive about your child, prior to the adoption, may not all be accurate, complete, or up-to-date.
+Adopting a special needs child is not for the weak of heart; it demands strength, faith, compassion, and a lot of support, medically and emotionally.
+Because of the additional factors surrounding a special needs child, it is important to know the available resources.
+It is also important to acknowledge that the information you receive about your child, before the adoption, may not all be accurate, complete, or up-to-date.

 This article will discuss adopting a special needs child from all perspectives: what are special needs, how is that addressed in a home study, how parenting and loving a child with special needs may look different, as well as feelings that may be incurred when parenting and adopting a special needs child.

 When you hear “special needs” what comes to mind?
 Growing up, I only thought of special needs as a reference to someone with a physical disability.
 But now, because of my education in social work, working with autistic children, and the adoption system, I know that “special needs” encircles so much more than that.
 It encompasses many diagnoses, some of which include Down syndrome, autism, learning disabilities, or a result of prenatal drug exposure.
 Some countries even label children over a certain age as special needs.

 Susan Kuligowski, stated in her Adoption.com article, “While some children with special needs may face what many people would consider ‘traditional’ physical, emotional, or mental developmental delays or challenges, that’s not the case for all special needs children.
 And while many people may equate special needs as requiring future and long-term special education and therapy, that’s not always the case either.
 Of course, in many cases, special needs can and does mean long-term dedication and commitment associated with caring for a lifetime of challenges no one person should have to face alone.”